petebachant/petebachant.github.io/_posts/2023-07-22-when-and-why-classes.markdown

 way, but it could also point to a function.
 Doing it this way also means we don't force the user to import or know anything about `NavierStokes`, because why should they.
+This also makes it easy to expose these function via REST API, since all the parameters are already JSON-serializable.

 Now this leaves us with the question what is the type of `solution`.
 If we follow the principle of simplicity, we could simply make it a `dict`